Don't Let the Wording Fool You: Understanding the Effects of Loan Application Formats

 While individuals should always be conscious of the fine print, the responsibility of being educated on one’s loan should not fall solely on the customer.
 Financial institutions and policymakers play a vital role in safeguarding consumers by evaluating the ethical implications of promotional tactics and ensuring transparency in loan agreements.
 By promoting financial literacy and accountability, these stakeholders can mitigate the risks associated with personal loans and contribute to the overall financial health of individuals and society.

-Kaslyn TidmoreKaslyn Tidmore is a first-year graduate student at the University of Arkansas, earning her masters in Public Relations and Advertising.
-Before joining the master’s program at the Fulbright College of Arts and Sciences, Kaslyn graduated from the University of Oklahoma with a bachelor’s degree in Print Journalism with a minor in Editing and Publishing.
-While earning her B.A., she interned with many publications, including Parker County Today Magazine, WedLinkMedia, Modern Luxury, and the school’s newspaper, the OU Daily.
-She currently works as a graduate assistant at the Walton College of Business.
+Kaslyn TidmoreKaslyn Tidmore is a second-year graduate student at the University of Arkansas, earning her master’s degree in public relations and advertising.
+Before relocating to Arkansas, Kaslyn graduated from the University of Oklahoma with a bachelor’s degree in print journalism and a minor in editing and publishing.
+During this time, she interned with publications such as, Parker County Today Magazine, WedLinkMedia, Modern Luxury, and the school’s newspaper, the OU Daily.
+Following her role as the graduate assistant to Editor-in-Chief Ryan Sheets, Kaslyn now serves as a GA in the Center for Media Ethics and Literacy at the School of Journalism and Strategic Media.

 Daniel VillanovaDaniel Villanova is an Assistant Professor of Marketing in the Sam M. Walton College of Business at the University of Arkansas.
 He received his Ph.D. in Marketing from Virginia Tech and B.S.B.A. in Marketing and Management from Appalachian State University.
 His research focuses primarily on consumer responses to numerical information with applications to financial decision-making and framing product attribute information.
 He also studies how individuals' identities shape their behavior.